adithya8/ContextualEmbeddingDR/README.md

 **To get transformation matrices to reduce dimensions of RoBERTA please see the [models](models).**

-To see examples of running most steps used in the paper.
+To see examples of running steps used in the paper.
 Read on below.

 ---